capsulajs/capsulahub/packages/cli/README.md

 ## Description

+CapsulaHub is part of CapsulaJS project, it is one of CapsulaJS pillars but it can be used stand alone.
-An awesome tool to develop and test your micro-frontend services!
+It is an CLI tool to help you to develop and test your micro-frontend services !

 ## Local development